-Purpose: The purpose of ALTERNATE ACCESS for ELs is to assess the developing English language proficiency of English language learners (ELs) who also qualify for the alternate assessments.
+Purpose: The purpose of WIDA Alternate ACCESS is to assess the developing English language proficiency of English language learners (ELs) who also qualify for the alternate assessments.
 The assessment data and results are used to determine the English language proficiency level of students; inform classroom instruction and assessment; aid in programmatic decision-making; and provide data for meeting federal and state requirements with respect to student assessment.